RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 We treat each unique subscription product that a customer purchases as a unique subscription.
 Therefore, when a product change occurs, such as from a monthly product to a yearly product; the monthly subscription will be treated as churned when it ends, and a new yearly subscription will be created and have it's lifetime value predicted for 24 months following the first purchase date of that yearly subscription.
 :::

-If there is not enough data for that product, we'll use fallback survival curves that are built on the dimensions that have the most meaningful impact on LTV, such as:
+If there is not enough data for that product, we'll use fallback survival curves that are built on the dimensions that have the most meaningful impact on LTV, such as store & product duration.
-1. Store
-2. Product duration

 #### Auto renew status and its effect on LTV